Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-Come back to the original \textit{untransposed} matrix $\bH_2\bH_1\bA\bL_1^\top$, multiply on the right by $\bL_2^\top$ is to introduce zeros in the second row to the right of entry (2,3).
-Following the example above, a $7\times 5$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.
+Returning to the \textit{untransposed} matrix $\bH_2\bH_1\bA\bL_1^\top$, multiplying on the right by $\bL_2^\top$ introduces zeros in the second row to the right of entry (2,3).
+As before, the transformation for the $7\times 5$ matrix is illustrated below:

-In short, $\bH_2(\bH_1\bA\bL_1^\top)\bL_2^\top$ finishes the second step to introduce zeros for the second column and the second row of $\bA$.
-The same process can go on, and we shall notice that there are $n$ such $\bH_i$ Householder reflectors on the left and $n-2$ such $\bL_i$ Householder reflectors on the right (suppose $m>n$ for simplicity).
-The interleaved Householder factorization is known as the \textit{Golub-Kahan Bidiagonalization} \citep{golub1965calculating}.
-We will finally bidiagonalize